Please ensure Javascript is enabled for purposes of website accessibility

 The Role of Artificial Intelligence in Enhancing Knowledge Management

-Artificial Intelligence (AI) is redefining the capabilities of Knowledge Management Systems by enabling more intelligent and efficient processing of vast information.
-AI technologies like machine learning algorithms can identify patterns, trends, and relationships within data that are not immediately obvious to human observers.
+Artificial Intelligence (AI) is redefining the capabilities of Knowledge Management Systems by enabling more intelligent and efficient processing of vast amounts of information.
+Additionally, AI technologies like machine learning algorithms can identify patterns, trends, and relationships within data that are not immediately obvious to human observers.
 This enhances the accuracy and relevance of the information retrieved by users.

 AI-powered chatbots and virtual assistants are becoming increasingly popular as frontline knowledge providers.
 They offer instant, round-the-clock support to user queries by accessing the KMS and providing answers with natural language processing.
 This not only streamlines the customer support experience but also relieves human employees from the burden of handling routine inquiries.